Skip to main content

 Also known as: reversed pressure shift, backward-forward weight pattern

-A reverse weight shift is a whole-swing pattern in which pressure moves toward the target during the backswing and then moves away from the target during the downswing — the exact opposite of an efficient swing's weight transfer.
+A reverse weight shift is a whole-swing pattern in which pressure moves toward the target during the backswing and then moves away from the target during the downswing.
+This means the exact opposite of an efficient swing's weight transfer.

-The consequence of a fully reversed weight pattern is a swing with essentially no productive ground-force engagement: the body never loads properly into the trail side to push off from, and it never commits fully to the lead side through impact, leaving the arms and hands to generate whatever speed and squaring of the club face happens, largely independent of the body.
-Golfers with this pattern often report a swing that feels effortful but produces comparatively little clubhead speed, because the large muscle groups of the legs and hips are working against the swing's ideal sequence rather than powering it.
+The consequence of a fully reversed weight pattern is a swing with essentially no productive ground-force engagement.
+This means the body never loads properly into the trail side to push off from.
+It never commits fully to the lead side through impact.
+This leaves the arms and hands to generate whatever speed and squaring of the club face happens, largely independent of the body.
+Golfers with this pattern often report a swing that feels effortful but produces comparatively little clubhead speed.
+This is.
+This is because the large muscle groups of the legs and hips are working against the swing's ideal sequence rather than powering it.

-A reverse weight shift is frequently a compounding pattern — it often develops alongside, or as an extension of, a reverse pivot in the backswing, with the downswing simply continuing in the same disconnected, non-sequenced way rather than correcting course.
-Addressing it usually requires retraining the entire pressure pattern from the ground up: feeling the trail hip load in the backswing and the lead side receive weight decisively through impact, often using a wall, foot-pressure sensors, or simple step-through drills to build the correct feel.
+A reverse weight shift is frequently a compounding pattern.
+This means it often develops alongside, or as an extension of, a reverse pivot in the backswing, with the downswing simply continuing in the same disconnected, non-sequenced way rather than correcting course.
+Addressing it usually requires retraining the entire pressure pattern from the ground up.
+This means feeling the trail hip load in the backswing and the lead side receive weight decisively through impact, often using a wall, foot-pressure sensors, or simple step-through drills to build the correct feel.

-A golfer's weight moves toward the target during the backswing and then shifts back toward the trail foot during the downswing — a fully reversed pattern that leaves almost no ground-force contribution to the strike.
+A golfer's weight moves toward the target during the backswing and then shifts back toward the trail foot during the downswing.
+This means a fully reversed pattern that leaves almost no ground-force contribution to the strike.

 Why it matters

-A reverse weight shift removes the ground-force and sequencing benefits that a properly timed weight transfer provides across the entire swing, not just at one point in it, making it one of the more comprehensive power leaks a golfer can have.
+A reverse weight shift removes the ground-force and sequencing benefits that a properly timed weight transfer provides across the entire swing, not just at one point in it.
+This makes it one of the more comprehensive power leaks a golfer can have.
 SwingVantage tracking weight-distribution trend across the full swing (not just at one moment) from video helps confirm whether this whole-swing reversal is present.

 How it shows up on video

-Face-on video tracking the golfer's head and hip position from address through impact shows a distinctive two-part reversal: movement toward the target during the backswing, followed by movement away from the target during the downswing — the opposite of the toward-trail-then-toward-target pattern an efficient swing shows.
+Face-on video tracking the golfer's head and hip position from address through impact shows a distinctive two-part reversal.
+This means movement toward the target during the backswing, followed by movement away from the target during the downswing.
+This means the opposite of the toward-trail-then-toward-target pattern an efficient swing shows.

 Common mistakes

-• Treating it as only a backswing issue (reverse pivot) and not checking whether the downswing weight shift is also reversed — the full pattern requires addressing both halves of the swing.
+• Treating it as only a backswing issue (reverse pivot) and not checking whether the downswing weight shift is also reversed.
+This means the full pattern requires addressing both halves of the swing.

-• Trying to fix it with faster hip rotation alone — without correcting the actual pressure shift direction, adding rotation speed on top of a reversed weight pattern can create new timing problems.
+• Trying to fix it with faster hip rotation alone.
+Without correcting the actual pressure shift direction.
+This adds rotation speed on top of a reversed weight pattern can create new timing problems.

-• Not using an external feedback tool (foot pressure mat, wall drill, or video) to confirm the pattern — reverse weight shift is difficult to feel accurately without objective feedback, since the compensating arm and hand action can make the shot feel "normal" despite the underlying pattern.
+• Not using an external feedback tool (foot pressure mat, wall drill, or video) to confirm the pattern.
+This means reverse weight shift is difficult to feel accurately without objective feedback, since the compensating arm and hand action can make the shot feel "normal" despite the underlying pattern.

 Related guides & benchmarks